locustio/locust/docs/running-distributed.rst

 =============================================

-When running Locust in distributed mode, you may want to communicate between master and worker nodes in order to coordinate data.
+When running Locust in distributed mode, you may want to communicate between master and worker nodes in order to coordinate the test.
 This can be easily accomplished with custom messages using the built in messaging hooks:

 .. code-block:: python